nicolelau/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/01-installing-liferay-dxp/03-downloading-liferay-dxp.md

 ## Docker Image

-A Docker image may also be used to get started quickly on Liferay DXP.
-Docker images may be obtained from [Docker Hub](https://hub.docker.com/u/liferay).
+A Docker image may also be used to tour Liferay DXP Community Edition.
+Docker images and instructions are on [Docker Hub](https://hub.docker.com/r/liferay/portal).

 ## WAR and Dependencies